 And of course there are also the emotional elements: the brightness and cheerfulness of Vata, the leadership qualities of Pitta, and the calm serenity of Kapha.
 So this is what a child is — a unique combination of the three doshas, Vata, Pitta and Kapha.

 Q: What is the practical application of these principles?

 Dr. Reddy: It's important for parents to know their child's constitution, their unique combination of the three doshas.
 The child's prakriti, or constitution, is formed at the time of birth, and also takes into account imbalances at the time of conception.

-Once you know his constitution and his imbalances through a consultation with an ayurvedic expert, you know what health problems he may be prone to in the future, and you can tailor his diet and daily routine to prevent future illnesses.
+Once you know his constitution and his imbalances through a consultation with an ayurvedic expert (vaidya), you know what health problems he may be prone to in the future, and you can tailor his diet and daily routine to prevent future illnesses.
 If Vata is predominant, for instance, he may be prone to being underweight, or to worry a lot.
-You can help him relax with daily oil massage, with particular foods that soothe anxiety, and with herbal food supplements that decrease stress.
+You can help him relax with daily oil massage (abhyanga), with particular foods that soothe anxiety, and with herbal food supplements that decrease stress.

 By helping your child enjoy a balanced physiology, you can help him or her gain perfection at the level of consciousness, mind, body, and behavior.
-When Vata, Pitta and Kapha are in balance, then the mind and body are at peace.
+When Vata, Pitta and Kapha are in balance, the mind and body are at peace.
 Then there are no obstacles for spontaneous growth and development.
-Then the child's appetite is good, elimination is good, thirst and hunger levels are good.
+The child's appetite is good, elimination is good, thirst and hunger levels are good.

 A healthy child is like a flower blooming.
 What can stop it?
 If there are no obstructions, then the flower will blossom very quickly.
 It is there for all to enjoy.
-When the child is fully blossoming intellectually and emotionally, then he is a joy to be around.
-This is what this book unfolds—a natural, simple way to help your child prevent illness and reach his or her full potential.
+When the child is fully blossoming intellectually and emotionally, he is a joy to be around.
+This is what this book unfolds — a natural, simple way to help your child prevent illness and reach his or her full potential.

 Q: What are some of the topics covered in the book?